 A TV's refresh rate is one of the most important factors since it's inherently tied to frame rate; if you want to game in 120 fps, you need a TV that supports a 120Hz refresh rate.
 A high refresh rate also goes hand-in-hand with VRR, as VRR lets the TV dynamically adjust its refresh rate to match the game's frame rate, minimizing, if not eliminating, any screen tearing that can result from the game's frame rate not matching the TV's refresh rate.
 Input lag is the time it takes for your controller inputs to register on screen, so it's one of the most important aspects for competitive gamers.
 Input lag is often confused with response time, but they're different.
 Response time is the time it takes for a pixel to change from one color to the next.
 TVs with a slow response time leave blurry trails behind fast motion, while TVs with fast response times deliver clear motion.
 OLEDs are the uncontested best TVs regarding response time, as their pixel transitions are nearly instantaneous.

 The overall picture quality is also very important for playing games.
-You want a TV that's bright enough to play games in a room with the lights on and not be distracted by reflection on your screen.
+You want a TV that's bright enough to play games in a room with the lights on and not be distracted by reflections on your screen.
 Since many games are available in HDR, you also want a TV that displays a wide range of colors and has the contrast needed to provide deep enough blacks that highlights stand out against dark backgrounds.
 Through our rigorous testing procedure, we can determine if a TV's picture quality dips while using Game Mode and which TVs simultaneously provide excellent performance and image quality.

 Below are our recommendations for the best overall gaming TVs you can buy.
 Also, check our picks for the best 120Hz TVs, the best PS5 TVs, and the best TVs for Xbox Series X, or you can vote on which ones you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

-The Samsung S90D/S90DD OLED is not only the best OLED TV for gaming, it's the best gaming TV we've tested.
+The Samsung S90D/S90DD OLED is not only the best OLED TV for gaming, it's the best gaming TV we've tested overall.
 It's a feature-packed TV that delivers an incredible gaming experience.
 Its low input lag and nearly instantaneous response time result in crystal-clear, fluid motion with no distracting blur or ghosting behind fast-moving objects.
-The TV delivers impressive picture quality thanks to its QD-OLED panel.
+It delivers impressive picture quality thanks to its QD-OLED panel.
 It delivers incredibly deep blacks and very vibrant colors, making this an impressive TV for gaming in a dark room.
 HDR gaming on the S90D is amazing, but it doesn't support Dolby Vision for those with an Xbox Series X.

 The S90D also looks good in rooms with some lights on, as its high peak brightness allows it to overcome glare.
 Its viewing angle is incredibly wide, so it's a great choice for playing couch co-op or party games with friends sitting around the TV.
 All four HDMI inputs support 4k @ 144Hz, so you can take advantage of a PS5, Xbox Series X|S, and a recent PC GPU without compromising motion performance.
 It also has incredibly low input lag, so you get a responsive experience that's great for competitive PVP games.
 Just make sure you get one with a QD-OLED panel.

 If you regularly game in a bright room or want a TV that will impress your friends during a well-lit party, the best 4k TV for gaming in a bright room that we've tested is the Sony BRAVIA 9 QLED.
 It's incredibly bright, so this TV easily overcomes glare, and it can display exceptionally bright highlights in HDR games.
-Speaking of HDR, the TV supports Dolby Vision gaming at up to 120Hz, which is great for those with an Xbox Series X|S. You don't get the same inky blacks you get from an OLED like the Samsung S90D/S90DD OLED, but it still displays impressively deep blacks.
+Speaking of HDR, it supports Dolby Vision gaming at up to 120Hz, which is great for those with an Xbox Series X|S. You don't get the same inky blacks you get from an OLED like the Samsung S90D/S90DD OLED, but it still displays impressively deep blacks.
 Unlike the S90D, the TV's viewing angle is pretty narrow, so the image doesn't hold up as well when viewed from the sides of the screen.

-The TV has HDMI 2.1 bandwidth on two of its ports, but one of those ports is also the eARC port, so you're limited if you have both current-gen consoles and a soundbar.
-The TV supports up to 4k @ 120Hz and VRR for a nearly tear-free gaming experience, meaning it's fully compatible with modern consoles.
+The Sony has HDMI 2.1 bandwidth on two of its ports, but one of those ports is also the eARC port, so you're limited if you have both current-gen consoles and a soundbar.
+It supports up to 4k @ 120Hz and VRR for a nearly tear-free gaming experience, meaning it's fully compatible with modern consoles.
 Its response time isn't nearly as fast as an OLED, but it's still quick enough for mostly clear motion.
 The TV's input lag is higher than competing models from other brands, but it's still low enough for a responsive feel.

 If you want an OLED that is not only great at gaming but can also be an excellent home theater TV, consider the upper mid-range LG C4 OLED.
 The main difference between this TV and the Samsung S90D/S90DD OLED is the specific type of OLED panel used.
-Both TVs deliver an incredible dark room experience, with inky blacks.
+Both TVs deliver an incredible dark room experience with inky blacks.
 However, the QD-OLED panel on some sizes of the S90D allows for brighter and more vibrant colors.
 The C4 partly makes up for it by being more versatile, as it has better image processing, supports Dolby Vision, and can passthrough DTS audio formats.
 Like the S90D, it's also bright enough for a pleasant gaming experience in a room with some lights on.

 It delivers incredible gaming performance with a nearly instantaneous response time, resulting in crystal-clear motion with no distracting blur behind fast-moving objects.
 It's also packed with gaming features, including full HDMI 2.1 bandwidth support on all four inputs for up to 4k @ 144Hz gaming with VRR, which means you can simultaneously take full advantage of the Xbox Series X|S, PS5, and a powerful PC.